ArtZero-io/frontend-react/docs/frontend_test_plan.md

 Test case ID: Add_new_collection_in_simple_mode_003 Test case Name: Add a new collection in simple mode with low balance
 Pre-requisite:
-  - Connected active account with low balance which is not enough for either collection fee or gas fee or both
+  - Connected active account with low balance which is not enough for collection fee
 Steps:
   1. Go to MY ACCOUNT \ CREATE COLLECTION \ SIMPLE MODE
   2. Input all information in correct format